 Going to any local pet store can be an overwhelming task!
 There are so many sizes, brands, and shapes to consider that it can be difficult to know where to start in choosing a crate.

 You may choose to buy your crate at a pet store such as PetSmart or Petco.
 Amazon.com and other online providers also carry a wide variety of crates.
 Consider a few guidelines below to help you select the best crate for your new dog.

 Crates come in different materials, such as plastic, metal, and fabric.
 The big thing to keep in mind with materials is to ensure there is good ventilation.
 You want to make sure that your dogs feel comfortable inside and do not get too warm while staying in their crates.

 Choosing the Size

 The size of your new crate is very important.
 Make sure to choose a crate that is just large enough for your puppy to stand up and turn around.
 If the crate is too large, they may make one part of the crate a bed and the other side a potty!

-Step 2: Introduce your Pup
+Step 2: Introduce the Crate to Your Pup